ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/5_queries/0_neighbor_queries/1_neighbor-queries.md

 # INeighborQueryJobWrapper

 Neighbor queries are implementations of `INeighborQueryJobWrapper`.
 Given two sets of entities, they find `MaxNumNeighbors` neighbors for each entity from the first set.
-Normally this is `MaxNumNeighbors` nearest entities restricted by field of view `FOV`, but other criteria of a neighborhood can be implemented.
-The resulting neighborhood is passed into neighbor behaviors.
+Normally this is `MaxNumNeighbors` nearest entities restricted by field of view `FOV`, but generally other criteria of a neighborhood could be implemented.
+The resulting neighborhood is passed into [neighbor behaviors](/docs/documentation-core/behaviors/neighbor-behaviors/intro).

 ## Implementing a Neighbor Query

 To implement your own neighbor query, create a class implementing the `INeighborQueryJobWrapper` interface.
-Mark it with `[JobWrapper]`, this will make it show up in the editor.
-The schedule method is expected to schedule a job which finds neighbors and writes them to the `neighbors` array.
+Mark it with [`[JobWrapper]`](/docs/documentation-core/attributes#jobwrapperattribute), this will make it show up in the [editor](/docs/documentation-core/editor).
+The schedule method is expected to schedule a [job](https://docs.unity3d.com/Manual/job-system.html) which finds neighbors and writes them to the `neighbors` array.
 See below for details about the format of `neighbors` which the behaviors will expect.
 All the data necessary to find the neighbors is passed inside [`NeighborQueryParams`](/docs/documentation-core/queries/neighbor_queries/neighbor-params).

 ```csharp title="MyNeighborQueryJobWrapper.cs"
 [JobWrapper]